-Consequentialism, as its name suggests, is the view that normative properties depend only on consequences.
-This general approach can be applied at different levels to different normative properties of different kinds of things, but the most prominent example is consequentialism about the moral rightness of acts, which holds that whether an act is morally right depends only on the consequences of that act or of something related to that act, such as the motive behind the act or a general rule requiring acts of the same kind.
+Consequentialism, as its name suggests, is simply the view that normative properties depend only on consequences.
+This historically important and still popular theory embodies the basic intuition that what is best or right is whatever makes the world best in the future, because we cannot change the past, so worrying about the past is no more useful than crying over spilled milk.
+This general approach can be applied at different levels to different normative properties of different kinds of things, but the most prominent example is probably consequentialism about the moral rightness of acts, which holds that whether an act is morally right depends only on the consequences of that act or of something related to that act, such as the motive behind the act or a general rule requiring acts of the same kind.

 - 1. Classic Utilitarianism

 - 3. What is Good?
 Hedonistic vs. Pluralistic Consequentialisms

 - 4. Which Consequences?
 Actual vs. Expected Consequentialisms

 - 5. Consequences of What?
 Rights, Relativity, and Rules